Young Farmers Division Director

 Young Farmers Events:

 - Young Farmers Conference — The purpose of the Young Farmers Conference is to build leadership skills in Young Farmers by engaging them in interactive and personal development opportunities, while building relationships and educating them about our organization.
-The 2014 Young Farmers Conference will be held in downtown Birmingham, Alabama at the Sheraton Feb.
-29—March 2.
-The deadline to register is Jan.
-15, 2014.
+The 2015 Young Farmers Conference will be held in downtown Montgomery, Alabama at the Renaissance Feb.
+27—March 1.
+Registration will open in early December and the deadline for registration will be Jan.
+15, 2015.

-- Youth Leadership Conference — This conference consists of three days of workshops and seminars devoted to cultivating leadership in Alabama’s Rural Youth.
-The Youth Leadership Conference is an opportunity to help high school age students become a leader in whatever walk of life they choose.
-Each year, we accept 100 delegates ages 15-19.
-The 2014 conference will be held at the 4H Camp in Columbiana June 30-July 2.
-The entry deadline is May 1, 2014.
+- Youth Leadership Conference — This conference consists of three days of workshops and experiences designed to cultivate leadership skills for students potentially interested in pursuing a career in agriculture.
+The Youth Leadership Conference is an opportunity to help high school age students become a leader in whatever walk of life they choose, but to also expose them to career opportunities in agriculture.
+Each year, we accept up to 30 delegates.
+The 2015 conference will be held in Montgomery June 29-July 1.
+Applications will be available here in early 2015 and applications will be due in early March.

-- Young Farmers Annual Business Meeting — During the annual meeting each year, delegates meet to elect State YF Committee members.
+- Young Farmers Annual Business Meeting — During the annual meeting of the Alabama Farmers Federation each year, delegates meet to elect State YF Committee members.
+All paperwork for the Young Farmers annual business meeting is due to the home office by November 1.

-- Young Farmers Dinner at the Annual Meeting — During each annual meeting, the Young Farmers hold a dinner and recognize the accomplishments of county Young Farmer programs as well as the State YF Committee.
+- Young Farmers Dinner at the Annual Meeting — During each annual meeting of the Alabama Farmers Federation, the Young Farmers hold a dinner and recognize the accomplishments of county Young Farmer programs as well as the State YF Committee.

 State Young Farmers Committee FAQs:

-- The State YF Committee is composed of one member from each of the 8 districts (a map of the districts can be found at the bottom of this page) and two members at large — one from North Alabama and one from South Alabama.
+The State YF Committee is composed of one member from each of the 8 districts (a map of the districts can be found in the links on the side of this page) and two members at large — one from North Alabama and one from South Alabama.

 - Excellence in Agriculture — This competition is designed for those individuals who are involved in agriculture, but do not earn more than half their income from production ag.
 Candidates may compete as a married couple or as an individual.
 The competition consists of an application, a 15 minute PowerPoint presentation about your application and a 10-minute question and answer session.
-Prior competitors have included AgriScience education teachers, Extension agents, NRCS employees, veterinarians and ag lenders to name a few.
-Applications are due July 1, and the competition will be held at the Commodity Conference in August.
-The 2013 Excellence in Agriculture winner received a zero-turn John Deere mower courtesy of Dow AgroSciences and an expense-paid trip to the national competition in San Antonio, TX, courtesy of the Alabama Farmers Federation.
-Applications and the scoring rubric may be found below.
+Prior competitors have included AgriScience education teachers, Extension agents, NRCS employees, veterinarians, part time farmers and ag lenders to name a few.
+Applications are due July 1, and the competition is held at the Commodity Conference in August.
+The 2014 Excellence in Agriculture winner received a zero-turn John Deere mower courtesy of Dow AgroSciences and an expense-paid trip to the national competition in San Deigo, CA, courtesy of the Alabama Farmers Federation.
+Applications and the scoring rubric may be found in the links on the right of this page.

 - Outstanding Young Farm Family — The goal of this contest is to recognize those who are doing an outstanding job on their farm and are serving in leadership positions in their communities and within the Federation.
 This contest is designed for those who have more than 50% of their income subject to normal production risk.
-The 2014 competition has been updated to include a new selection process.
-An overview of the updated contest, applications and score sheets can be found below.
+An overview of the contest, applications and score sheets can be found in the links on the right side of this page.
 Applications are due by Jan.
 15.

 - Discussion Meet — This competition is designed to simulate a committee meeting where discussion and active participation are expected from each participant.
 The competitors will discuss pre-selected topics and the participants will have the topics in advance.
 The four bases of general discussion are cooperation, constructive criticism, problem solving and communication.
-The first round of competition will be held at the Commodity Conference in August, the second round will be held at the Annual Meeting in December.
-The 2013 Discussion Meet winner received a 4-wheeler courtesy of First South Farm Credit and an expense-paid trip to the national competition in San Antonio, TX, courtesy of the Alabama Farmers Federation.
+The first round of competition is held at the Commodity Conference in August, the second round is held at the Annual Meeting in December.
+The 2014 Discussion Meet winner received a 4-wheeler courtesy of First South Farm Credit and an expense-paid trip to the national competition in San Diego, CA, courtesy of the Alabama Farmers Federation.
 Applications are due July 1.
-The topics, manual and application may be found below.
+The topics, manual and application may be found in the links to on the right side of this page.

 - Collegiate Discussion Meet — A collegiate version of the discussion meet is held each November at Auburn University.
 Any student is welcome to participate.
-Check with the Auburn Young Farmers for more information.
+Check with the Auburn Young Farmers for more information- applications will also be available here when registration is open.

 Young Farmers News